Maine sleep-away camps prevented coronavirus spread among more than 1,000 people, CDC report finds

 That way, “if we had a case, we wouldn’t have to scramble to identify the contacts.
 We knew who they were, and we could very quickly quarantine those contacts,” said Vergales, an associate professor of pediatrics at the University of Virginia.
 He added: “The fact that we had no known secondary spread is luck.
 The fact that we didn’t have an exponential outbreak is planning.”

-Vergales and the other researchers said their findings have implications for the successful implementation of covid-19 mitigation strategies in other overnight camps, residential schools and colleges.
+Vergales and the other researchers said their findings have implications for the successful implementation of covid-19 mitigation strategies in other overnight camps and in residential schools and colleges.
 But they and other experts acknowledge that the extensive measures taken by the camps may not be as feasible in K-12 schools, where it’s harder to limit student interaction with the community.

 Schools and universities that are reopening for in-person classes, or a hybrid approach of in-person and virtual learning, have reported rapidly rising coronavirus cases among students.
 Some universities have abandoned plans to hold in-person classes amid outbreaks in the first weeks of class.